 Sorry I haven't been around much.
 I haven't been visiting my own blog let alone anyone else's.
 My excuse is a pretty good one.
 I am, as they say, technologically swamped.
-How do I claim that?
-Let me count the ways:

 1. I'm finally getting rid of a dinosaur desktop that still runs Windows 2000.
 The task of combing through old files and forgotten photos has given me headaches and backaches.

 2. I moved the kids' defunct desktop out of their playroom.
 Whew, the dust that accumulates under those things.
 Dust allergies be damned, I'm looking into recycling or donating both computers if they're not too obsolete for charity.